YJRenK9/Minecraft-Code-Gallery/README.md

 console.log(string1 + string2);
 // Result: Glitch Art is so cool!
 ```
-Notice how there's a whitespace right before "is" in the variable string2.
+Notice a whitespace right before "is" in the variable string2.
 This is a shorter way of doing ```console.log("Glitch Art" + " " + "is so cool!")```.
 It may look aesthetically weird, but it makes your code more compact by typing less code.
 In other words, it's the opposite of doing more work than you should.
 Without the whitespace, the result would be "Glitch Artis so cool!", which makes the reader more confused whether "Artis" is another word or "Artis" is supposed to be "Art is".
 ```js
 var game = "Minecraft is about ";
 var genre1 = "building";